What is the best POS system for hospitality in 2026?

 But one of the biggest selling points is SumUp’s offline functionality.

 As a food truck business, you’re likely operating from different locations that don’t always provide a solid internet connection.
 When this happens, SumUp’s Point of Sale Pro has you covered.
-It can continue working even without internet access, meaning that your operations run smoothly and that all of your valuable data is safely stored.

 Best POS for bars and pubs